Betoken/Whitepaper/BetokenWhitepaper.md

 Betoken is a decentralized hedge fund built on the Ethereum blockchain that invests in ERC20 tokens.
 It automatically redistributes control over investment decisions to managers who make the most profitable investment proposals.
 This collected wisdom is compiled into good investment decisions, using a unique decision making system we call "Incentivized Meritocracy".

-The core ideas behind Betoken's Incentivized Meritocracy is that control over decisions is tokenized, that the control tokens are valuable, that good decisions are rewarded with control tokens proportional to both the quality and the quantity of their benefits, and that bad decisions receive penalties in control tokens proportional to both how bad of a decision they were and how much damage they caused.
+The core ideas behind Betoken's Incentivized Meritocracy is as follow:
+* The control over decisions is tokenized.
+* The control tokens are valuable.
+* Good decisions are rewarded with control tokens proportional to both the quality and the quantity of their benefits.
+* Bad decisions receive penalties in control tokens proportional to both how bad of a decision they were and how much damage they caused.

-Betoken is for everyone: everyone can join, everyone can invest, everyone can make decisions for the fund and be rewarded for making good ones, and everyone can rise to the top if they have the merit.
+Betoken is for everyone: everyone can join, everyone can invest, everyone can make decisions for the fund and be rewarded for making good ones.
+And everyone can rise to the top if they have the merit.

 Betoken is unstoppable: it is a completely decentralized application built on the censorship-resistant Ethereum blockchain.

 Betoken is transparent: all statistics and decisions are publically available, and all fees and clauses are written in immutable open-source smart contracts.

 ## 1. The Betoken Model